awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp.md

 The AWS Foundational Security Best Practices standard is a set of controls that detect when your deployed accounts and resources deviate from security best practices\.

-The standard allows you to continuously evaluate all of your AWS accounts and workloads to quickly identify areas of deviation from best practices\.
-It provides actionable and prescriptive guidance on how to improve and maintain your organization’s security posture\.
+This standard helps you continuously evaluate all of your AWS accounts and workloads, and quickly identify areas of deviation from best practices\.
+It provides actionable and prescriptive guidance about how to improve and maintain your organization’s security posture\.

-The controls include best practices from across multiple AWS services\.
-Each control is assigned a category that reflects the security function that it applies to\.
-See [Control categories](control-categories.md)\.
+The controls include best practices from multiple AWS services\.
+Each control is assigned a category that reflects its security function\.
+For more information, see [Control categories](control-categories.md)\.

 **Topics**
 + [AWS Config resources required for AWS Foundational Security Best Practices controls](standards-fsbp-config-resources.md)